JRamonhdezb/odin-recipes/README.md

 # odin-recipes
-Hello, this is my first project in The odin project curriculum.
-In this project i only used html to make my web page about easy recipes.
+This is my first project in "The Odin Project" curriculum.
+The project consists of a basic website of simple recipes.
+The purpose of the project is to apply or use the knowledge acquired from the HTML section, where the basics are covered.
+The lessons covered were "HTML boilerplate", elements and tags, links, images, paragraphs and headings, and lists.